christophersanborn/how.bitshares.works/docs/user_guide/ledger_nano.rst

 Step 2: Get Public Keys from the Ledger Nano:
 ---------------------------------------------

-A BitShares account specifies two types of authorities: "owner," and "active," which each declare a list of weighted public keys which are needed to sign transactions.
-Either the owner authority or the active authority can be used to sign the majority of transactions types.
-Your newly-created account will have default keys, generated during registration, already set for these authorities.
-We wish to replace these with public keys retrieved from the Ledger Nano device.
+A BitShares account specifies two types of authorities: "Owner," and "Active," which each declare a weighted list of public keys needed to sign transactions.
+(The weights allow for multisignature arrangements to be created.
+Here we will only consider a single key per authority.)
+For the majority of transaction types, either the "owner" authority or the "active" authority may sign the transaction.
+Your newly-created account will have had default keys generated for it during registration.
+We will replace these keys with public keys retrieved from the Ledger Nano device.
 We do this as follows:

-1. Start up the companion app, SimpleGUIWallet.
+1. Start up the companion app, *SimpleGUIWallet*.
 2. Connect your Ledger Nano S hardware wallet device, unlock with PIN code, and start the BitShares app.

    * The Nano should the BitShares logo and the words **Use wallet to view accounts**.

 3. In the companion app, select the "Public Keys" tab from the main tab array.

-   * The window will show listboxes of SLIP-0048 derivation paths for three different "roles": Owner role, Active role, and Memo role.
+   * The window will show listboxes of `SLIP-0048 <https://github.com/satoshilabs/slips/blob/master/slip-0048.md>`_ derivation paths for three different "roles": Owner role, Active role, and Memo role.
+   * (Note: SLIP-0048 is a key derivation scheme analogous to Bitcoin's BIP-44, but tailored for the key roles used in Graphene-based blockchains such as BitShares.)
    * Each path will not yet show a public key, but instead will show "(??)".

 4. Click the "Query Addresses" button to retrieve the public keys corresponding to each derivation path from the Nano device.